 Newly built homes often feature open floor plans that can present a decorating challenge.
-We often hear from our clients that they struggled with the size of their open concept space and visualizing how it should be decorated.
+We often hear from our clients that they struggle with the size of their open concept space and that it's hard to visualize how it should be decorated.
 The area can be quite large, and deciding how to arrange everything can be overwhelming.
 How do you unify all the spaces?
 In what way is each space going to be used?
 How do you make everything flow, feel welcoming, and even cozy?

 So we came up with the following tips to help you.